Mental Health Courses

 Provide services to people with co-existing mental health and alcohol and other drugs issues:

-This course will teach you how to provide services to people with co-existing mental health and alcohol and other drugs issues.
+This course will teach you how to provide services to people with co-existing mental health, alcohol and other drugs issues.
 You will learn about topics such as screening and assessment, harm reduction, and working with people with substance use disorders.

 Work effectively in trauma informed care:

-This course will teach you how to promote and facilitate self advocacy.
-You will learn about topics such as what is self advocacy, how to support people to advocate for themselves, and working with groups.
+This course will teach you how to promote and facilitate self-advocacy.
+You will learn about topics such as what self-advocacy is, how to support people to advocate for themselves, and how to work with groups.

 Participate in workplace health and safety: